arctic-gsu/kubernetes_workshop/README.md

 - Usually 1 Application per Pod
 - Each Pod gets its own IP address
 - Runs one or more containers
-- are ephemeral, can die easily, if pod ran out of resources or anything, or application crashes, it will die, we will have to reconfigure ip address if pod dies and restarts :/
+- Are ephemeral, can die easily, if pod ran out of resources or anything, or application crashes, it will die, we will have to reconfigure ip address if pod dies and if we have to restart
 <img width="500" alt="Screenshot 2024-03-21 at 3 11 36 AM" src="https://github.com/arctic-gsu/kubernetes_workshop/assets/33342277/bdf65dc1-d01c-4eee-92f3-f19ffc146907">

 #### Service: